ibm-cloud-docs/vpc/vpn-client-to-site-configure-security-groups.md

 |-----------|-----------|------|------|-------|
 |inbound| ALL| CIDR block | `10.240.128.0/24` | Any |
 |outbound| ALL| CIDR block | `10.240.128.0/24` | Any |
 {: caption="Table 9.
-Security group rules for a VPN deliver route on the VPN server" caption-side="left"}
+Security group rules for a VPN deliver route on the VPN server" caption-side="bottom"}

 | Inbound/Outbound Rules | Protocol | Source IP | Source Port | Destination IP | Destination Port |
 |--------------|------|------|------|------|------------------|
 | inbound | ALL | `10.240.128.0/24` | Any | `172.16.0.0/20` | Any|
 | outbound | ALL | `172.16.0.0/20` | Any | `10.240.128.0/24` | Any |
 {: caption="Table 10.
-ACL rules for a VPN deliver route on the VPN server subnet" caption-side="left"}
+ACL rules for a VPN deliver route on the VPN server subnet" caption-side="bottom"}

 |Inbound/Outbound Rules| Protocol | Source/Destination Type | Source | Value |
 |-----------|-----------|------|------|-------|
 |inbound| ALL| CIDR block | `172.16.0.0/20` | Any |
 |outbound| ALL| CIDR block | `172.16.0.0/20` | Any |
 {: caption="Table 11.
-Security group rules for a VPN deliver route on the VPC VSI" caption-side="left"}
+Security group rules for a VPN deliver route on the VPC VSI" caption-side="bottom"}

 | Inbound/Outbound Rules | Protocol | Source IP | Source Port | Destination IP | Destination Port |
 |--------------|------|------|------|------|------------------|
 | inbound | ALL | `172.16.0.0/20` | Any | `10.240.128.0/24` | Any|
 | outbound | ALL  | `10.240.128.0/24` | Any | `172.16.0.0/20` | Any |
 {: caption="Table 12.
-ACL rules for a VPN deliver route on the VPC VSI subnet" caption-side="left"}
+ACL rules for a VPN deliver route on the VPC VSI subnet" caption-side="bottom"}

 ## Rules for VPN traffic with translate route
 {: #rules-vpn-traffic-with-translate-route}